olga1590/olga1590/README.md

 - 💞️ I’m looking to collaborate on AI and Data Science projects
 - 📫 How to reach me: kimolga1512@gmail.com

+### * Why I like AI? *
+I'm passionated about data, building models that fix problems.

+I'm seeking challenging work opportunities that allow me to continue learning and developing as a data scientist alongside a team of some of the best professionals in this field and do my best to contribute to the improvement of interesting projects.

 ### Feel free to contact me:  [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/olga1590)
 &nbsp;